ar1wwo/Nexody/README.md

 ### Binaries of Ffmpeg and Sldl are required and must be in the same folder as Nexody.<br>
 ### Ffmpeg must be compiled with the following libraries: libfdk_aac, libmp3lame.

-To run, give the scripts permission and run nexody in bash
+To run, give the scripts permission and execute nexody in bash